MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 2. Select a user.

-3. In the right pane, expand **OneDrive Settings**, and then next to **Access**, click **Access files**.
+3. In the right pane, expand **OneDrive Settings**, and then next to **Access**, select **Access files**.

-4. Click the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.
+4. Select the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.
 You can also share the link with another user to download the files.

 > [!NOTE]
 > You can move up to 500 MB of files and folders at a time.<br/>